Click on a link below to find out more imformation about a client:

 The ASCEF is a 501c(3) organization providing educational and training opportunities, scholarships and endowments in the field of automotive repair and maintenance.

 CAMPS is an association of entities that dispense durable medical equipment (e.g., wheelchairs, walkers, home respiratory equipment) and disposable medical supplies (e.g., catheters, incontinence supplies, urologicals) for patients' use in their homes or non-hospital settings based upon a prescription from a physician or other authorized healthcare provider.
 These entities are licensed by the state as either home medical device retail facilities or as pharmacies.

 The California Funeral Directors Association (CFDA) is made up of 650 member organizations throughout California.
-The goal of the organization is to advocate and provide continuous professional development, and enhance the economic viability of member funeral service practitioners in order that they may best serve the public.
+The goal of the organization is to advocate and provide continuous professional development, and enhance the economic viability of member funeral service practitioners so they can best serve the public.

-California Massage Therapy Council (CAMTC) is a Statewide Voluntary Massage Certification created by the California State Legislature.
-Voluntary cerficiation through CAMTC allows for work in multiple California locations without the need for multiple massage permits, licensing, and fees.
+California Massage Therapy Council (CAMTC) is a statewide voluntary massage certification created by the California State Legislature.
+Voluntary certification through CAMTC allows for work in multiple California locations without the need for multiple massage permits, licensing, and fees.